-for help with developing better practices, we recommend our , , or design-based collaborative problem-solving. these completely customized services will help your community design better systems and structures, policies and practices, that transform persistently inequitable outcomes into equitable ones. for pricing.
+for help with developing better practices, we recommend our , , or services. these completely customized services will help your community design better systems and structures, policies and practices, that transform persistently inequitable outcomes into equitable ones. for pricing.

 |9 - Make direct amends to those I/we had harmed wherever possible, except when to do so would injure them or others, and give material aid in removing when possible or, if not, overcoming structural impediments wherever identified.||9 - Seek to improve or eliminate hostile or harmful dynamics wherever possible, except when to do so would somehow injure those involved, others, or myself/ourselves as well as seek tosolicit aid to remove whenever possible or, if not, overcome structural impediments wherever encountered.||“Make direct amends” - set to right, with the persons directly involved, even at one's own expense or embarrassment.|